TrashPandaCode/reports/pmpt-bv-final/main.typ

 #col[
   // ich würde hier etwas weiter ausholen und erstmal bei nachhallzeit genrell anfangen (vlt wie bei wiki https://en.wikipedia.org/wiki/Reverberation). wir haben ja echt viel platz und können das ruhig etwas ausfühlicher machen.
-  RT60 is the time it takes for sound to decay by 60 decibels in a space after the source has stopped.
-It’s a key measure of reverberation, indicating how "live" or "dead" a room sounds.
-In acoustics, especially for recording studios, classrooms, or concert halls, RT60 helps assess speech intelligibility and musical clarity.
-An optimal RT60 varies depending on the room’s purpose—shorter for speech-focused spaces and longer for music.
-Controlling RT60 improves audio quality, listener comfort, and overall room performance.
+  Reverberation time refers to how long it takes for sound to fade away in an enclosed space after the sound source has stopped.
+It reflects how sound waves bounce off surfaces like walls, ceilings, and floors, gradually losing energy.
+A key metric for reverberation is RT60, which specifically measures the time it takes for sound to decay by 60 decibels.
+RT60 indicates how “live” or “dead” a room sounds—longer times mean more lingering echoes, while shorter times suggest a more controlled, dry acoustic.
+In acoustics, especially for recording studios, classrooms, or concert halls, RT60 is essential for assessing speech intelligibility and musical clarity.
+An ideal RT60 depends on the room’s intended use—shorter for spaces focused on speech and longer for those designed for music.
+Properly managing RT60 helps improve audio quality, listener comfort, and the overall acoustic performance of a space.

   // unser aufhänger generell war ja auch eher die bedeutung von nachhall für AR/XR/VR anwendungen. ich würde auch nicht sagen das für die messung specialized equipment benötigt wird (mikro und lautsprecher reichen ja), sondern dass es aufwändiger ist und länger dauert
   // a little bit much slop maybe
   But despite its usefulness, measuring RT60 is often more complex and time-consuming than it needs to be, typically requiring specialized equipment and controlled conditions.
 This creates a barrier for everyday users who could benefit from understanding a room’s acoustics.
 Since RT60 values are valuable for optimizing audio setups, improving speech clarity, and enhancing overall acoustic design, simplifying the measurement process can make this information more accessible.
 ]

 #pagebreak()